projectriff/riff/rfc/rfc-0014-source-code-upload.md

 When a user specifies the `--local-path <dir>` flag during `riff function create` or `riff application create` the source code in the specified directory will be packaged as a OCI image containing a single layer and uploaded to a docker registry.
 `riff` with create a `kpack` `image` with a `registry` type `sourceresolver` https://github.com/pivotal/kpack/blob/master/docs/image.md#source-configuration.
-`kpack` can than build the image as it does in the git source type case.
+`kpack` can then build the image as it does in the git source type case.

 #### Source Image Tag
 This will require a repository to which riff can upload the source image.
 By default `riff` can upload the source image to a predictable